diptools/dip/README.md

 > WARNING: `dip` is still in the very early stages of development.

-> `main` branch is currently preparing for v0.2 release.
+> `main` branch is currently preparing for `v0.2` release.

+> `v0.1` is totally a different application.
+I wanted to make a cross-platform text editor but ended up making this framework.

 ```rust, no_run
 use dip::prelude::*;